-"The higher you go, the fewer women there are".
+"The higher you go, the fewer women there are"

-Logistics companies are not data-first companies.
+After all, logistics companies are not data-first companies.

-Dana von der Heide, Founder Parcel Perform
+Dana von der Heide, founder of Parcel Perform

-Why is the need so great?
+Why is the demand so great?

 Why do you think that is?

-How does that work instead?
+How does it work instead?

 Digital Female Leader Award: Das sind die Gewinnerinnen

-And that's what Parcel Perform does?
+And Parcel Perform can do that?

 But we don't just want to keep expanding, we also want to create a good work-life balance for everyone and operate in our customers' time zone.

-Dana von der Heide, Founder Parcel Perform
+Dana von der Heide, founder of Parcel Perform

 Thank you very much for the interview.